mysteriumnetwork/payments-smart-contracts/README.md

 ## TODO

 * Add `HubManager` smart contract and register it in `Registry`.
+* Opening channel should automatically do allowance for hub's tokens.
 * Implement Virtual channles functionality.
 * Possibility to lend funds to hub for autochannel topup.
 * Multichannels registration (for same identity).